 As with the first programming project, we have provided you with starter code.
 The starter code illustrates the basic socket and thread programming.
 See the following section for links of tutorials on socket and thread programming.
 In addition to Sun Java JCE library, you need IAIK JCE extension library to create and sign X509 certificates.
-The library is in the directory /usr/class/cs255/lib and it is also included in the starter code.
+The library is included in the starter code.